CSCI-1101-TTh12-F22/ps7/README.md

 Don't forget to add your new button to the dictionary `effects`.

-## Step 7 (Optional!): Write a `pixelate()` function.
+## Step 7 Write a `pixelate()` function.
-This is an optional exercise for people who want to have more "fun".
-To pixellate an image, divide the image into small square, e.g., 5 pixels by 5 pixels.
-Within each 5x5 square, set every R component to the average of all the R components in that square; set every G component to the average of all the G components in the square; set every B component to the average of all the B components in thst square.
+To pixellate an image, divide the image into small squares, e.g., 5 pixels by 5 pixels.
+Within each 5x5 square, set every R component to the average of all the R components in that square; set every G component to the average of all the G components in the square; set every B component to the average of all the B components in that square.

 ---
 ## Trying other images